-With the demand for electrical workers heating up, Ideation was asked to help redesign Detroit’s Electrical Industry Training Center (EITC).
+With the demand for electrical workers heating up, Ideation Orange was asked to help redesign Detroit’s Electrical Industry Training Center (EITC).
 One objective was to help recruit top high school graduates into their high tech apprenticeship program where apprentices earn wages while they learn.
 What a great alternative to college debt!

 We jumped right in and helped them created a branded environment.

 This project was a very fun collaboration between Ideation and EITC’s Business Development team, Jennifer Mefford and Franz DeRaad.

 According to Jennifer Mefford, “It was a pleasure to work with the Ideation team to amplify the great story of the Detroit Electrical Industry Training Center.
 Thanks to the design work and collaboration with Ideation, the Detroit EITC now more boldly reflects the high-quality, state-of-the-art training offered by the facility and the 100 year legacy between IBEW Local 58 and Southeastern Michigan Chapter NECA.”

 Vignettes were created in the lobby for each of the 6 curriculum tracks in the Apprenticeship program.
 Custom typography was created from industry materials like mini solar panels and power control switches.